HOGENT-Web/csharp/chapters/07/slides/presentation.md

 Read the readme of the following repository to integrate with Blazor:
 - <a target="_blank" href="https://github.com/hakenr/BlazorGrpcWebCodeFirst">Blazor gRPC Web Code First</a>

+> If you want to try this, create a new hosted Blazor WASM project:
+>
+> `dotnet new blazorwasm --hosted -o gRPCDemo`

 ---
 name: exercise
 class: dark middle